 West Virginia Traffic Ticket Dismissal with Defensive Driving

 Some West Virginia courts will allow you to dismiss your traffic ticket with defensive driving.
-In most cases, you'll need to request directly with the judge or the court clerk that you take the course.
-You will need to meet court requirements and deadlines -- and be sure to pay close attention to them all.
-If you're late or do not fully meet requirements, you may not get credit for completing the course, and the ticket will be assessed to your record, adding points, potential fines, and a likely increase in insurance rates.
+You’ll need to request directly with the judge or the court clerk that you take the course in most cases.
+You will need to meet court requirements and deadlines — and be sure to pay close attention to them all.
+If you’re late or do not fully meet requirements, you may not get credit for completing the course, and the ticket will be assessed to your record, adding points, potential fines, and a likely increase in insurance rates.